Collection Summary

 Scope and Content of Collection

-Acquired in 2008, the Claude Paillat papers in the Hoover Institution Archives represent a substantial documentary resource
+The Claude Paillat papers in the Hoover Institution Library & Archives represent a substantial documentary resource on modern

-on modern French history.
+French history.
 At present, they are the single largest collection relating to France in the holdings of the archives.
+The

 during the period between the end of World War I and the aftermath of World War II.
 There are additional materials relating